 5 True/False Questions

-Salmon Chase → U.S. Army officer and public official who was active in Democratic politics in the mid-19th century.
+Copperheads → U.S. Army officer and public official who was active in Democratic politics in the mid-19th century.
 He was defeated for the presidency in 1848.